 WordPress is known as the most popular blogging platform and content management system.
 New users are often surprised when we tell them that WordPress is also well known for its ease of installation.
 All best WordPress web hosting companies allow you to install WordPress within few clicks.
 In most circumstances, installing WordPress is a simple process that takes less than five minutes to complete.
 In this WordPress installation tutorial, our goal is to offer a comprehensive WordPress installation tutorial for beginners and advanced users alike.
 We will show you how to install WordPress using Fantastico, Softaculous, and SimpleScripts for beginners.
 We will explain how to install WordPress manually for our intermediate users.
 Lastly for our beginner developer and designers, we will show you how to install WordPress on a local computer (Windows, Mac, and Linux).

-Things You Need Before Installing WordPress:
+Things You Need Before Installing WordPress

-We highly recommend that you use Bluehost because they will give you a free domain and 50% off their hosting plan (special for WPBeginner users).
+We highly recommend that you use BlueHost because they will give you a free domain and 50% off their hosting plan (special for WPBeginner users).
 Bluehost is also an officially recommended hosting provider of WordPress.

 Since this is a very long and detailed tutorial, please use the navigation below to get to the appropriate section.

-- How to Install WordPress using SimpleScripts
+- How to Install WordPress Using MOJO Marketplace

 - How to Install WordPress using Softaculous

 - How to Install WordPress using QuickInstall